yasharAhari/Dialektor/Deployment/README.md

 #### Database prep.

-1. In the Dialektor/Dialektor_/settings.py, find the DATABASES section and change the HOST ip to '35.225.20.84'
+1. In the Dialektor/Dialektor_/settings.py, find the DATABASES section and change the HOST ip to '/cloudsql/dialektor:us-central1-a:dialektor-db' .

+Note: This is by assuming that the database also created in the same account as the app deployed.
+If not, you might need to use proxy or have the app IP to be whitelisted.
+For that reason, contact the database administrator.

 ### Final step: Deploy